 Find all you need to know when travelling to Argentina with the Argentina info & FAQ's from SouthAmerica.travel - the experts in 4* & 5* Argentina travel

 Tourist visas are not required for entry into Argentina; you will receive a visa stamp valid for 90 days upon arrival.
-However, citizens of the US, Canada, and Australia must pay a reciprocity fee online, before arriving in Argentina.
+However, citizens of Canada and Australia must pay a reciprocity fee online, before arriving in Argentina.
 This is required for all entry points into Argentina.

 As of July 2013, the Argentina Reciprocity Tax charges according to the following rates, per person: